Ways to Extract Exchange Mailbox Data from EDB to PST

 • Cannot recover mailboxes from corrupt EDB file

-Method 3 – ExMerge Utility by Microsoft
+#3.
+ExMerge utility by Microsoft

-Use ExMerge can function on both single and multiple mailboxes, and it is smart enough to filter the mailbox content by various criteria.
+Use ExMerge function on both single and multiple mailboxes, and it is smart enough to filter the mailbox content by various criteria.
 The tool will check the folders for duplicate items and skip them.

 Download the free tool from the following URL –